agile-ts/documentation/docs/Interfaces.md

 #### `background`

-If the Job should be executed in `background`.
-So that no Component is rerendered that has the [Agile Sub Instance](./main/Introduction.md#agile-sub-instance) represented by the Job bound to itself.
+When `true`, the Job is executed in the `background` and won't cause any rerender on Components that have subscribed the [Agile Sub Instance](./main/Introduction.md#agile-sub-instance) represented by the Job.
 ```ts {5}
 // Causes rerender on Components
 MY_STATE.set("myNewValue2");